Yoast/duplicate-post/readme.txt

 1. Upload `duplicate-post` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Options -> Duplicate Post and customize behaviour as needed
+3. Go to Settings -> Duplicate Post and customize behaviour as needed

 == Frequently Asked Questions ==